-When comparing our cash flows from operating activities for the three and six months ended June 30, 2015 to the comparable periods in 2014, the increase of \$261 million and \$176 million, respectively, resulted primarily from both lower income tax payments and lower interest payments in the current year.
-Partially offsetting these increases were lower earnings, primarily due to the sale of our Wheelabrator business in December 2014.
-Additionally, higher year-over-year annual incentive plan payments of approximately \$65 million made in the first quarter of 2015 negatively affected our comparison while the settlement of forward-starting swap liabilities of \$36 million in the first quarter of 2014 favorably affected our comparison.
+Our cash flows from operating activities decreased \$15 million for the three months ended September 30, 2015 to the comparable period in 2014 and increased \$161 million when comparing the nine-month periods.
+The three- and nine-month periods both benefited from lower interest and income tax payments in the current year.
+Conversely, (i) the sale of our Wheelabrator business in December 2014 and (ii) a payment in the third quarter of 2015 to settle a pension fund withdrawal reduced the current year periods when compared to the same prior year periods.
+Although we have seen improvement in both trade accounts receivable and accounts payable, we experienced unfavorable working capital changes due to non-trade related items including income taxes and compensation related accruals.
+Further impacting the comparability of the nine-month periods is higher year-over-year annual incentive plan payments of approximately \$65 million made in the first quarter of 2015 offset, in part, by the settlement of forward-starting swap liabilities of \$36 million in the first quarter of 2014.

-The decrease in proceeds from divestitures of businesses and other assets (net of cash divested) is largely driven by (i) the sale of our investment in Shanghai Environment Group ("SEG"), which was part of our

-Wheelabrator business, in the first quarter of 2014 for \$155 million and (ii) the sale of our Puerto Rico operations and certain other collection and landfill assets in the second quarter of 2014 for proceeds of \$80 million, including \$65 million in cash.
+The decrease in proceeds from divestitures of businesses and other assets (net of cash divested) is largely driven by (i) the sale of our investment in Shanghai Environment Group ("SEG"), which was part of our Wheelabrator business, in the first quarter of 2014 for \$155 million; (ii) the sale of our Puerto Rico operations and certain other collection and landfill assets in the second quarter of 2014 for proceeds of \$80 million, including \$65 million in cash and (iii) the sale of certain landfill and collection operations in our Eastern Canada Area in the third quarter of 2014 for \$39 million.